-The core of the Northland Historical Image Collection is made up of more than 800 photographs from the Allegheny County Department of Public Works covering the municipalities of Bradford Woods Borough, Franklin Park Borough, Marshall Township, McCandless Township and Ross Township.
+The core of the Northland Historical Image Collection is made up of more than 800 photographs from the Allegheny County Department of Public Works covering the municipalities of the Borough of Bradford Woods, Franklin Park Borough, Marshall Township, Ross Township and the Town of McCandless.

 These photos cover the construction and upgrades of county roads beginning in 1919 in the North Hills as well as the construction of North Park.
 Also included are photographs from the McCandless/Northern Allegheny Heritage Center (formerly the North Allegheny History Museum) collection, the Franklin Park Borough collection and private collections from individuals, organizations and businesses in the North Hills area.